efdourado/efdourado/README.md

 ---

 ### about
-ai - full-stack - data - problem-solving and study files (difficulty up to 3 stars (✦✦✦)).
+ai - full-stack - problem-solving and study files (difficulty up to 3 stars (✦✦✦)).

 ---